dyknapp/ion_trajectory_integrator/README.md

   MinGW-w64 should also be installed on windows.

-  gfortran should be added to PATH
+  gfortran and Intel Fortran Compiler Classic (ifort) should be added to PATH

   IMPORTANT: Mingw-w64 PATH MUST NOT HAVE ANY SPACES IN IT